ArjanFaber-TomTom/Capacity_Workflow/README.md

 # Setup
 A. Configure self-hosted runner on a local machine e.g. "C:\Users\fabera\Self-Hosted_Runner" .
 Make sure to not create a directory for the self-hosted runner on a OneDrive folder since that will create errors.

-B.Configure the Windows scheduler (.bat file) by adjusting the path to the Github self-hosted runner (in default case it is "C:\Users\fabera\Self-Hosted_Runner\run.cmd" ) .
+B. Configure the Windows scheduler (.bat file) by adjusting the path to the Github self-hosted runner (in default case it is "C:\Users\fabera\Self-Hosted_Runner\run.cmd" ) .

 How to schedule it with Windows Task Scheduler?
 1. Press Win + R, type taskschd.msc, and hit Enter.